On this page

 QQQ sse: max_connections: 1000 heartbeat_interval: 30s read_timeout: 5m write_timeout: 30s QQQ

-: Maximum time to wait for backend responsewrite_timeout
+- read_timeout: Maximum time to wait for backend response

 Monitoring SSE Connections